jenhakk/React.js_Fundamentals/Basics.md

 `npm start`

-*This command starts the project, opens a browser and you can start editing the code in src/App.js in editor (see image below)**LINKKI TÄHÄN?**.*
+*This command starts the project, opens a browser and you can start editing the code in src/App.js in editor (see image below).

 ![First App](/pics/first_app.png)